Introduction

 Buried Wooden Post Foundation

-A foundation constructed from wooden post buried in the ground is a strong solution which comes off as a little bit less labor intensive than pure concrete foundations.
+A foundation constructed from wooden post buried in the ground is a strong solution which comes off as a little bit less labour-intensive than pure concrete foundations.
 It can be used for both low and raised decks but is mostly more beneficial for raised decks.
 Usual process starts with digging a hole below the frost line and pouring in the concrete, to which a wooden post is attached.
 The post extends above the ground and the space around the post is backfilled with gravel or concrete.

 This type of foundation is still hard work because of the need for a hole, which extends the costs and the time spent on it.
-The concrete in the ground works like a sponge which creates high humidity and causes the wood to rot unless you give the posts extra coat of protection.
-That is why wooden post may not be as long-lasting as other solutions.
+The concrete in the ground works like a sponge which creates high humidity and causes the wood to rot unless you give the posts extra coats of protection.
+That is why wooden posts may not be as long-lasting as other solutions.
 Because concrete takes time to dry, some people skip the step of pouring concrete and only fill the space with strongly compressed gravel.
 This will prevent the moisture to set around the post more than if concrete was around.

 When it comes to the cost of this foundation, there is little amount of material needed.
 You still need the concrete, but a smaller number of cement bags are required.